 Notification of a violation by an employee may be made verbally or in writing, and without limitation to format including electronic communications.
 To the extent that communications between the employer and employee regarding a potential risk of exposure are in writing, they shall be maintained by the employer for two years after the conclusion of the designation of a high risk disease from the Commissioner of Health, or two years after the conclusion of the Governor's emergency declaration of a high risk disease.
 Employer should include contact information to report violations of this plan and retaliation during regular business hours and for weekends/other non-regular business hours when employees may be working.

-Adopted this 22nd day of March 2023 by the respective Boards of each corporation referenced above.
-Re-adopted this 27th day of March 2024 by the respective Boards of each corporation referenced above.
+Restated and re-adopted this 26th day of March 2025 by the respective Boards of each corporation referenced above.